flowplayer/api-docs/source/includes/_analytics.md

 Parameter | Description
 --------- | -------------------------------------
-id        | optional video ID, or a list of several IDs site      | optional site ID, or a list of site IDs
+id        | optional video ID, or a list of several IDs siteId    | optional site ID, or a list of site IDs

 ### Errors